IIT-EnergySystemModels/openTEPES/doc/rst/Download.rst

 The **openTEPES** code is provided under the `GNU General Public License <https://www.gnu.org/licenses/gpl-3.0.html>`_:

-- the code can't become part of a closed-source commercial software product nor can be used for commercial purposes (only for research purposes)
+- the code can't become part of a closed-source commercial software product
 - any future changes and improvements to the code remain free and open

 Source code can be downloaded from `GitHub <https://github.com/IIT-EnergySystemModels/openTEPES>`_ or installed with `pip <https://pypi.org/project/openTEPES/>`_